ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 If non-default parameters are selected for the variables in this section, they should be added to the ``platform:`` section of the ``config.yaml`` file.

 ``WORKFLOW_MANAGER``: (Default: "none")
    The workflow manager to use (e.g., "rocoto").
 This is set to "none" by default, but if the machine name is set to a platform that supports Rocoto, this will be overwritten and set to "rocoto."
 If set explicitly to "rocoto" along with the use of the ``MACHINE: "LINUX"`` target, the configuration layer assumes a Slurm batch manager when generating the XML.
-Valid values: ``"rocoto"`` | ``"none"``
+Valid values: ``"rocoto"`` | ``"ecflow"`` | ``"none"``

 ``NCORES_PER_NODE``: (Default: "")
    The number of cores available per node on the compute platform.
 Set for supported platforms in ``setup.py``, but it is now also configurable for all platforms.